-- Full skirts or narrow skirts - There really was no in between.
-Skirts went mid-calf, and were either super fitted or super full!
+- Full skirts or narrow skirts - There really was no in-between.
+The skirts went mid-calf and were either super fitted or super full!

 - Halter dresses - Necklines got lower, and halter dresses became quite popular.
 You can find a lot of these around today!